- 30 Aug 2023

 To create a Jira Server configuration and generate the Consumer and Public key for Jira Application Link:

-- This will open up a box where you can fill in the configuration name and URL of your Jira server.
+- This will open up a form where you can fill in the configuration name and URL of your Jira server.

 In the steps below, we will walk you through setting up the Application Link in Jira.
 If this is your first time working with App Links, then we recommend also checking out their documentation.